npgsql/doc/conceptual/EFCore.PG/modeling/generated-properties.md

 ***

-Will cause the following migration SQL to be generated
+This will cause the following migration SQL to be generated:

 ```sql
 ALTER TABLE ""Person"" ADD ""DisplayName"" text GENERATED ALWAYS AS (""FirstName"" || ' ' || ""LastName"") STORED;